Mobility Group

 The Clinical Research Team:

-Prof Tracey Willis, Dr Richa Kulshrestha, Claire Bassie (specialist nurse), James Jones (DMD HUB advanced nurse practitioner), Nick Emery (senior specialist neuromuscular physiotherapist), Jenny Moustoukas (specialist neuromuscular physiotherapist with respiratory interest), Kate Stracham (specialist neuromuscular physiotherapist), Ellen Thompson (DMD HUB neuromuscular physiotherapist), Kerry Jones (care advisor), Yvette Easthope-Mowatt (Clinical Psychologist), Chloe Perry (DMD HUB trials coordinator), Sarah Clamp (Senior study support officer)
+Prof Tracey Willis, Dr Richa Kulshrestha, Catherine Parry (specialist nurse), James Jones (Specialist nurse), Natalie Grigg (DMD HUB advanced nurse practitioner and trials nurse), Nick Emery (senior specialist neuromuscular physiotherapist), Ellen Thompson (specialist neuromuscular physiotherapist with respiratory interest and DMD HUB physiotherapist) Kate Stracham (specialist neuromuscular physiotherapist), Kerry Jones (care advisor), Alison Lyle (Occupational therapist), Yvette Easthope-Mowatt (Clinical Psychologist), Chloe Perry (DMD HUB trials coordinator), Sarah Clamp (Senior study support officer)

 The Laboratory Research Team:

-Dr. Heidi Fuller, Prof. Glenn Morris, Prof. Caroline Sewry, Dr Ian Holt, Dr Le Thanh Lam, Dr Sharon Owen, Emily Storey.
-Affiliate member: Dr Melissa Bowerman (Keele)
+Prof. Heidi Fuller, Prof. Glenn Morris, Prof. Caroline Sewry, Dr Ian Holt, Dr Sharon Owen, Affiliate member: Dr Melissa Bowerman (Keele)

 The clinical research team are actively engaged in several pioneering clinical trials and studies involving patients at RJAH and further afield.
 The internationally recognised laboratory team, meanwhile, work to find new ways to diagnose and treat inherited neuromuscular diseases.
 By designing and developing highly specialised research tools and combining these with the use of cutting edge “omics” technology, their research aims to unravel the complexities of disease mechanisms and identify new targets for therapy development.